kiyosakicoin/-kiyosakicoin/README.md

 https://www.dash.org

-What is Dash?
+What is Kiyosakicoin?
 ----------------

-Dash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Kiyosakicoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Dash Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Core software, see https://www.dash.org/get-dash/.
+For more information, as well as an immediately useable, binary version of the Dash Core software, see https://www..

 License